7 no-mustache beard styles

 The Chinstrap

-Nosliwpilf, CC BY-SA 4.0 , via Wikimedia Commons
+Photo by Nosliwpilf — CC BY-SA 4.0, via Wikimedia Commons

-This no-mustache beard style is the perfect answer for the beardsman who wants to carve out a jawline like Henry Cavill’s: edgier than any blade he used in the Witcher and so sharp it counts as open carry in some states.
-This look is flattering on every Kingsmen, whether you have a beard that grows back in mere hours or you struggle to fill one out after months of trying.
-A chinstrap can be thin or thick, depending on your personal preferences as well as the fullness of your facial hair.
+This no-mustache beard style is ideal for the beardsman who wants to carve out a jawline like Henry Cavill’s—edgier than any blade he used in The Witcher and sharp enough to count as open carry in some states.
+This look is flattering whether your beard grows back in hours or takes months to fill out.
+Chinstraps can be thin or thick, depending on your preference and beard density.

-A chinstrap is defined as facial hair that lines your jawline.
-It is literally, an outline of your jaw drawn in whiskers.
-Most commonly worn without a mustache, the chinstrap is easy to maintain and it’s a great way to rock some facial hair without too much daily fuss.
-We think Kingsmen will enjoy this look, so give it a try!
+A chinstrap is defined by facial hair that lines the jawline—literally an outline of your jaw drawn in whiskers.
+Most commonly worn without a mustache, the chinstrap is easy to maintain and offers a stylish way to rock facial hair without too much fuss.

 The Stubble